samueldervishii/sage-cli/README.md

 sophia
 ```

-This opens the beautiful interactive terminal where you can:
+This opens the interactive terminal where you can:

-- Chat with Sophia to generate mock servers
+- Chat to generate mock servers
 - Browse command history
 - Manage configuration
 - Clean generated files
 - Test endpoints
-- Create Spring Boot projects
-- Generate from Swagger files

-### Legacy Command Mode
+### Command Mode

 For quick one-off commands: